MicrosoftDocs/power-platform/power-platform/well-architected/gen-ai-workload/gen-ai-workload-overview.md

 ### The Well-Architected Framework approach

-We recommend that you structure your well-architected workload to meet specific reliability, security, cost optimization, operational excellence, and performance efficiency objectives.
-To enhance customer experiences and deliver consistency and reliability, follow architectural principles and guidelines that are specific to Oracle on Azure IaaS.
-This guidance addresses Oracle databases, like Exadata databases, and other Oracle applications.
+We recommend that you structure your well-architected workload to meet specific reliability, security, operational excellence, performance efficiency, and experience optimization objectives.
+To enhance customer experiences and deliver consistency and reliability, follow architectural principles and guidelines that are specific to Generative AI Power Platform workloads.

 The Well-Architected Framework pillars help you implement modularity, separate roles, and improve operational productivity.
-Use a well-architected approach to create application workloads without unnecessary complexities and unforeseen costs.
+Use a well-architected approach to create workloads without unnecessary complexities and unforeseen costs.

-Use the Well-Architected Framework pillars to improve your Oracle on Azure IaaS workload in the following ways:
+Use the Well-Architected Framework pillars to improve your Generative AI Power Platform workload in the following ways:

-Reliability: An Oracle workload requires resiliency at the architecture layer.
-Create a database and application architecture with high availability to process critical and noncritical business data.
+- **Reliability**:

-Security: An Oracle workload might contain business-critical data.
-Most Oracle applications also require a Secure Shell (SSH) port.
-Help secure your Oracle databases and applications with multiple security layers, including identity, access, input validation, data sovereignty, and encryption layers.
+- **Security**:

-Cost optimization: An Oracle workload requires that you bring your own license.
-You can generate an AWR report to optimize costs.
-You can use the AWR report to determine the virtual machine (VM) SKU and storage that you need to meet performance requirements.
+- **Operational Excellence**:

-Operational excellence: An Oracle workload requires monitoring to meet productivity requirements.
-Ensure that your Oracle workload meets operational excellence standards.
+- **Performance Efficiency**:

-Performance efficiency: An Oracle workload's life cycle consists mostly of operational tasks.
-Manage an Oracle workload so that it remains performant and meets customers' demands.
-You must also manage costs.
+- **Experience Optimization**:

 ## What are the key design areas?